Medical Policy: 09.03.02

-A vision therapy program for convergence insufficiency consists of in-office (1-2 visits per week) and at-home exercises.
-Therapy is individualized, the procedures used and the duration of the therapy are dependent upon the nature and severity of the problem being treated and the specific needs and compliance of the patient.
-Generally, positive results can be achieved with 3 to 12 consecutive months of treatment.
+A vision therapy program for convergence insufficiency consists of at least 12 weeks of home based treatment (15 minutes per day, five or more days per week).
+For individuals whose symptoms have failed to improve with a trial of least 12 weeks of home based therapy, office based therapy may be considered for the treatment of continued symptomatic convergence insufficiency.
+The therapy is individualized, the procedures used and duration of the therapy are dependent upon the nature and severity of the problem being treated and the specific needs and compliance of the patient.

-- Restricted fusional ranges: up to an additional 12 hours of office therapy
+- Restricted fusional ranges: up to an additional 12 hours of therapy

-- Suppression: up to an additional 6 hours of office therapy
+- Suppression: up to an additional 6 hours of therapy

-- An accommodative element: up to an additional 8 hours of office therapy
+- An accommodative element: up to an additional 8 hours of therapy

 - Other diagnosed vision anomalies such as ocular motor dysfunction and accommodative disorder, may require additional therapy